roadster-rs/roadster/README.md

 cargo run
 ```

+## Explore the API

+Navigate to http://localhost:3000/api/_docs to explore the app's OpenAPI playground

 # Add a UI

 Currently, Roadster is focused on back-end API development with Rust.
 We leave it to the consumer to decide how they